bmolnar91/workbook/module_oop.md

 - Stands for _Java Runtime Environment_.
 - The JRE provides the minimum requirements for executing a Java application.
   It consists of
-  - the _Java Virtual Machine_ (JVM),
+  - the _Java Virtual Machine_ (JVM), and
-  - core classes, and
-  - supporting files.
+  - core classes and supporting files.

 JDK:

 - Stands for _Java Development Kit_.
 - The JDK is a software development environment used for developing Java applications and applets.
-  It includes the
+- It includes the
   - Java Runtime Environment (JRE),
   - an interpreter/loader (java),
   - a compiler (javac),